Conan Gray: Early life

-Conan Lee Gray was born on December 5, 1998, in Lemon Grove, California, to a father of mostly Irish ancestry and a Japanese mother.
-As an infant, his family moved to Hiroshima, Japan, due to his grandfather requiring medical care.
-After living there for two years, the family moved back to California.
-Gray previously spoke Japanese fluently, but has since lost his proficiency.
+Conan Lee Gray was born on December 5, 1998, in Lemon Grove, California, to a father of Irish descent and a Japanese mother.
+As an infant, he moved with his family to Hiroshima, Japan, because his grandfather needed medical care after being diagnosed with cancer.
+After his grandfather's death, the family moved back to California.

-Gray's parents divorced when he was three years old.
+Gray's parents divorced when he was three years old and he was thereafter raised by a single mother.
 In a "Draw My Life" video, he details his experiences with divorce as a young child.
-As his father was in the military, Gray moved twelve times throughout his childhood, moving three times during sixth grade alone.
-Gray was frequently bullied throughout grade school.
-At one point, he was one of only five Asian children at his school.
+As his father was in the military, Gray moved nine times during his childhood, including two times during sixth grade.
+He was frequently bullied in grade school for being quiet.

-Gray eventually settled in Georgetown, Texas, as a preteen where he remained for the rest of his teenage years.
-Gray's life in central Texas inspired much of his art and music.
-He was accepted to UCLA, and moved to Los Angeles, California in September 2017.
+Gray eventually settled as a preteen in Georgetown, Texas, where he remained for the rest of his teenage years.
+His life in central Texas inspired much of his art and music.
+He was accepted to UCLA, and moved to Los Angeles, California, in September 2017.
+However, he dropped out after only three months to begin touring after he was signed to Republic Records.